On the Initialization for Convex-Concave Min-max Problems: Non-Euclidean Space: Simplex Setup

-Here we present our main theorem in this section. \begin{thm} Suppose Assumption~\ref{ass:2} holds and $\p_{0,i}>0$ for every $i=1,\dots,n$.
-Then Algorithm~\ref{alg:constrained-cb-simplex-min-max} guarantees that
+Here, we present our main theorem in this section. \begin{thm} Suppose Assumption~\ref{ass:2} holds and $\p_{0,i}>0$ for every $i=1,\dots,n$.
+Then, Algorithm~\ref{alg:constrained-cb-simplex-min-max} guarantees that

-\end{thm} The high-level proof idea of Theorem~\ref{thm:simplex} is to extend the proof of Lemma~\ref{lem:2} in Euclidean setting to probability simplex.
-The main technical ingradient is utilizing the expansion of KL divergence in Lemma~\ref{lem:trianglesimplex} and making use of the objective gap bound in Lemma~\ref{lem:regretsimplex}.
-The detailed proof can be found in Appendix~\ref{appendix:extension2}.
+\end{thm} The high-level proof idea of Theorem~\ref{thm:simplex} is to extend the proof of Theorem~\ref{thm:main} from the Euclidean setting to the probability simplex.
+The main technical ingredient is utilizing the expansion of the KL divergence in Lemma~\ref{lem:trianglesimplex} and making use of the objective gap bound in Lemma~\ref{lem:regretsimplex}.
+The detailed proof can be found in Appendix~\ref{appendix:fast-rate-noneuclidean}.